carlosym/docker_meteor_base_app/README.md

 `mongod`

 If everything went ok, you should see in the terminal something like *MongodB starting: pid ...*

+If you want to stop the docker server in the host machine type this command:

 ### Runnig the web app container